 - Repurpose furniture and accessories for new uses.

-Country Style Kitchens Are Unique
+Country Style Kitchen Decor Is Unique

 There are many ways to achieve the comfortable ambience and cozy feeling of a country kitchen, and that doesn’t mean that you have to embrace gingham curtains and retro appliances.
 Modern fully-integrated refrigerators and dishwashers accept cabinet panels to disguise their function.
 Placing ovens and microwaves at counter level or below will lessen the modern impact.
 Ranges and cooktops with gas burners are perfectly at home in a country setting but, if you prefer the look of pro-style appliances, go ahead and use them; simply complement their efficient personalities with some nods to yesteryear.